evanwu03/msp432_sprite_renderer/docs/docs.md

 - develop python implementation of decoder
 - Write utility to cocnvert encoded video to a C-style array
 - ~~Optimize euclidean distance calculaitons (they are slow!)~~ We achieved about 2x speedup by removing the np.sqrt() and precomputing norms

+# 20251221

+- Today we are adding frame boundaries to our encoder.
+THis ensures that the decoder is granted the necessary metadata to reconstruct frames.
+My first approach will be as follows:

+1. Each frame decodes to exactly 16384 pixels (Defined by a global header)
+2. RLE decoding must stop immediately when pixel count reaches 16384
+3. Encoder must never emit tokens that would exceed 16384 pixels
+4. Any remaining bytes after that point belong to the next frame
+5. A global stream header is prepended to the compressed data which holds metadata for the decoder.